telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/ODataWebApiWidgets/README.md

 ## Sample Overview
-This area demonstrates the ODataWebApiWidgets sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates binding Telerik UI components to OData Web API endpoints in ASP.NET MVC.
+The sample shows how to configure components to work with OData protocol for remote operations and querying.

+Common techniques shown in this sample:
+- Configuring DataSource for OData endpoints
+- Using OData transport type
+- Implementing OData Web API controllers
+- Handling OData query options ($filter, $orderby, $skip, $top)
+- Working with OData v4 protocol
+- Binding Grid and other components to OData services

 ---